Foot-pound (energy): Usage

-The foot-pound is often used to specify the muzzle energy of a bullet in small arms ballistics, particularly in the United States.

 The term foot-pound is also used as a unit of torque (see pound-foot (torque)).
 In the United States this is often used to specify, for example, the tightness of a fastener (such as screws and nuts) or the output of an engine.
 Although they are dimensionally equivalent, energy (a scalar) and torque (a Euclidean vector) are distinct physical quantities.
 Both energy and torque can be expressed as a product of a force vector with a displacement vector (hence pounds and feet); energy is the scalar product of the two, and torque is the vector product.

 Although calling the torque unit "pound-foot" has been academically suggested, both are still commonly called "foot-pound" in colloquial usage.
 To avoid confusion, it is not uncommon for people to specify each as "foot-pound of energy" or "foot-pound of torque" respectively.

+In small arms ballistics and particularly in the United States, the foot-pound is often used to specify the muzzle energy of a bullet.